Gus Bradley

-Paul Casey "Gus" Bradley (born July 5, 1966) is an American football coach who is the defensive coordinator for the Indianapolis Colts of the National Football League (NFL).
+Paul Casey "Gus" Bradley (born July 5, 1966) is an American football coach who is the assistant head coach for the San Francisco 49ers of the National Football League (NFL).
 He came to prominence as the defensive coordinator for the Seattle Seahawks from 2009 to 2012, where he was the original playcaller of the team's Legion of Boom secondary.
 Bradley later served as the head coach of the Jacksonville Jaguars from 2013 to 2016.
-Following his dismissal from Jacksonville, he returned to assistant coaching and became the Colts' defensive coordinator in 2022.
+After his Jaguars tenure, Bradley returned to assistant coaching and joined the 49ers in 2025.

 Early life

 Bradley was the youngest child of six and grew up in Zumbrota, Minnesota, where he played football, basketball and baseball at Zumbrota High School.

 College career

 Bradley played college football at North Dakota State University from 1984 to 1988, where he was a free safety and punter.
 Bradley helped the Bison win the NCAA Division II Football Championship in 1984, 1987, and 1988, or three of the four years he played.
 He also was a four-time academic all-North Central Conference selection.

 Bradley earned bachelor's degrees in business administration (1989) and physical education (1990) from North Dakota State as well as a master's degree in athletic administration from NDSU in 1992.